throwaway-lamden/rubixdao/documentation/vault.md

 ### close_vault
 Takes `cdp_number: int`

 Closes a vault.
 Transfers original DAI and additional fee from caller to contract and returns original collateral to caller.

+If the amount of currently circulating DAI is greater than the amount of DAI in the open vaults (this can happen if a lot of vaults are liquidated at prices below 1x), the redemption cost is multiplied by (circulating DAI / DAI issued by currently open vaults).

 #### Checks: